pcassima/DLC/README.md

 #### PDF

-5PDF's are the original format for the documentation, and are available for download.
+PDF's are the original format for the documentation, and are available for download.
 This format can be printed and viewed on any platform, both online and offline (once downloaded).

 #### HTML